sean-leichtle/Autocorrelation/README.md

 ## Python
 [autocorrfuncs.py](https://github.com/sean-leichtle/Autocorrelation/blob/main/autocorrfuncs.py) contains a series of functions for analysis via autocorrelation, while [autocorrelation.py](https://github.com/sean-leichtle/Autocorrelation/blob/main/autocorrelation.py) includes an object-oriented implementation of the same.
 Both versions allow for the output of results to the console or as a line chart.

+[^1]: Accompanying material (in German) may be found at https://abz.inf.ethz.ch/unterrichtsmaterialien/28259-2/.